-The Tesla app tells me an estimate amount of savings, but I don’t know if the savings is for both my solar and Powerwall or just the Powerwall.
+The Tesla app tells me an estimate amount of savings of my entire system.
 The numbers also don’t add up - a lot of times, it says that I used grid energy during peak hours, but individual days don’t show an grid energy usage during peak hours.
 I just don’t bother looking at Tesla’s estimated savings number at all.

 I’m pretty sure I am saving more than what Tesla tells me since the amount of electricity generated from my solar panels for the month alone almost adds up to the estimated savings Tesla shows.